Community Wellness

 • Take care of your friends.
 Use the buddy system.
 Make sure your group of friends are not left alone when under the influence or at night when everything can look a bit different.

-• Practice safer alcohol and other substance use.
+• Practice safer alcohol and substance use.
+Stay hydrated and moderate your consumption.

-• If you see someone who is having a bad experience or is struggling, lend a hand, walk with them until they can get to a safe place, flag down a friendly volunteer in a blue vest or take them to First Aid, where we have access to professional mental health responders.
+• If you see someone who is having a bad experience or is struggling, lend a hand.
+Walk with them until they can get to a safe place, flag down a friendly volunteer in a blue vest or take them to First Aid, where we have access to professional mental health supports.

 • Respect other attendees’ privacy, property and personal space.
 NO inappropriate physical contact, groping, unwelcome sexual advances, or taking of explicit video or photos without consent.

 • Practice and promote safe and consensual sex.
 There’s nothing wrong with a romp in the tent so long as everyone’s aware and having a good time.
 Make your time together safe and consensual.
-If you forgot condoms, you can get some free of charge at Campground Central.
+If you forgot safer sex supplies, you can get some for free at Campground Central.

 • Know that sexist, racist, homophobic, transphobic, ableist, ageist, or otherwise discriminatory language, behaviour or actions are unacceptable.